top of page

 She lives in wonder and wandering.

 There is a rightness about the work’s suggestive textures and structures.
 Its value lies in what it stirs within the beholder.
-Reduce your pace; walk between the notes.
+Slow your pace; walk between the notes.
 Breathe, reflect: how does it speak to you?

 Anne declares:

-‘I am with the Poet, fundamentally touched and irrevocably transformed by the significance of what defies definition and what I myself cannot express in words.
-I am with Antjie Krog – she who sounds and breathes poetry… she, who moves me deeply.'
+"I am with the Poet, fundamentally touched and irrevocably transformed by the significance of what defies definition and what I myself cannot express in words.
+I am with Antjie Krog – she who sounds and breathes poetry… she, who moves me deeply."

 Her process yields recording albums, analogue and digital soundscapes, audiovisual works, and installations that live their own lives in the spaciousness of both the physical and streaming worlds.
 Museums such as Boijmans Van Beuningen in Rotterdam have commissioned compositions and audio recordings, and her video art has been presented and awarded at international poetry and film festivals.
 Installations include Still Life by poet Antjie Krog and visual artist Bronwyn Lace, for which Anne provided the composition and audio recording.
 It was exhibited and co-curated by William Kentridge and Phala Ookeditse Phala at The Centre for the Less Good Idea in Johannesburg.

 Believing that a work continues its journey through those who receive it, Anne is grateful to see her compositions being carried forward by other musicians, notably pianist Jeroen van Vliet and harpist Josh Layne.
-Her recordings have been remixed by many, and these reinventions sometimes become new seeds for Anne’s own explorations.
+Her recordings have been remixed by many, and these reinventions sometimes become new seeds for Anne’s own experiments.

-‘I am rooted, but I flow.’ — Virginia Woolf
+"I am rooted, but I flow." — Virginia Woolf

 Text: Green Room Creatives